Saki (wrestler): Professional wrestling career

-Independent circuit (2012-present)
+Independent circuit (2012–present)

 Watanabe made her professional wrestling debut at LLPW-X, an event promoted by Ladies Legend Pro-Wrestling on December 29, 2012, where she teamed up with Mizuki in a losing effort to Shinobu Kandori and Takako Inoue in a tag team match.

 As a freelancer, she is known for working with various promotions.
 At Ice Ribbon New Ice Ribbon #700 Neko Nitta Retirement, an event promoted by Ice Ribbon on December 31, 2015, Watanabe teamed up with Mizuki in a losing effort to Azure Revolution (Maya Yukihi and Risa Sera).
-At JWP Fly High In The 25th Anniversary, an event promoted by JWP Joshi Puroresu on May 22, 2016, she teamed up with Mizuki in a losing effort to Best Friends (Arisa Nakajima and Tsukasa Fujimoto).
-At PURE-J/Bolshoi Kid 27th Anniversary, an event promoted by Pure-J on November 25, 2018, she participated in a Daily Sports Women's Tag Team Championship no.1 contendership league by teaming up with Manami Katsu and falling short to Wanted (Kazuki and Rydeen Haganne).
-At DDT Shuten Doji 5th Anniversary, an event promoted by DDT Pro Wrestling on April 17 2019, she teamed up with Ryuichi Sekine and competed in a tag team gauntlet match also involving The Brahman Brothers (Brahman Kei and Brahman Shu), Disaster Box (Kazuki Hirata and Toru Owashi), Antonio Honda and Yasu Urano, Danshoku Dino and Kappa Kozo, Emi Sakura and Riho, Gorgeous Matsuno and Sanshiro Takagi, and Hoshihebi and Poison Sawada Julie.
+At PURE-J/Bolshoi Kid 27th Anniversary, an event promoted by Pure-J on November 25, 2018, she participated in a Daily Sports Women's Tag Team Championship no.1 contendership league by teaming up with Manami Katsu and falling short to Wanted (Kazuki and Rydeen Hagane).
+At DDT Shuten Doji 5th Anniversary, an event promoted by DDT Pro Wrestling on April 17, 2019, she teamed up with Ryuichi Sekine and competed in a tag team gauntlet match also involving The Brahman Brothers (Brahman Kei and Brahman Shu), Disaster Box (Kazuki Hirata and Toru Owashi), Antonio Honda and Yasu Urano, Danshoku Dino and Kappa Kozo, Emi Sakura and Riho, Gorgeous Matsuno and Sanshiro Takagi, and Hoshihebi and Poison Sawada Julie.

-Gatoh Move Pro Wrestling (2013-present)
+Gatoh Move Pro Wrestling (2013–present)

 Watanabe is known for her long tenure with Gatoh Move Pro Wrestling.
 At Gatoh Move Japan Tour #347 on March 31, 2018, she unsuccessfully challenged Riho for the Super Asia Championship.
 She is a former Asia Dream Tag Team Champion, title which she held three times with Yuna Mizumori and Mizuki, winning it for the last time at Gatoh Move Japan Tour #416 on March 22, 2019.